tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 ---------
 ### Exercise

-* What would be the definition of sequenceA over a list?
+* What would be the definition of sequenceA over a list? (without using traverse)
+* Can you make the `Maybe` data type an instance of traversable?
 ----------

 ## Bringing it all together!